10 Social Good Programs Driving Engagement During COVID-19

 As the pandemic quickly rose to international news, shutting doors, closing businesses, and ushering people inside, business owners everywhere were left wondering what’s next.

 For those with a heavy focus on brick-and-mortar sales, the current crisis has been particularly crippling.
-The shape of consumer behaviour has changed, accelerating the shift from brick-and-mortar to ecommerce and re-centering business activities around the consumer.
+The shape of consumer behavior has changed, accelerating the shift from brick-and-mortar to ecommerce and re-centering business activities around the consumer.

 In order to survive this shift and set the stage for a prosperous kickoff once physical locations are opened again, businesses need to double-down on their loyalty-building efforts—and loyalty incentives that are good for not only the customer, but also the customer’s community, are one of the most powerful and positive approaches to driving trust, word-of-mouth marketing, and cash flow during uncertain economic periods.